PrincetonUniversity/lucid/readme.md

   * Historical Prob.
 Queries -> countmin_historical.dpt

 ## Resuability
 Reviewers are encouraged to try tweaking the given examples, or writing their own programs from scratch!
 Tutorials on the language are available in the [ART]/docs folder -- the most relevant one is tutorial_language, although it is also possible to run our interpreter in this artifact, if reviewers are curious (the interpreter is not related to any claims about the paper).
 Examples of programs that can be used with the interpreter appear in the [ART]/examples/interp_tests folder.
 Reviewers may further information about most Lucid language features can be found on the Lucid repo's wiki, at https://github.com/PrincetonUniversity/lucid/wiki.
-The source code for Lucid itself appears in the [ART]/src directory.